serengil/exchanging-encrypted-mails/README.md

 # License

-Chefboost is licensed under the MIT License - see [LICENSE](https://github.com/serengil/exchanging-encrypted-mails/blob/master/LICENSE) for more details.
+This repository is licensed under the MIT License - see [LICENSE](https://github.com/serengil/exchanging-encrypted-mails/blob/master/LICENSE) for more details.